bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Why do I get hot at night?
 Learn 12 common causes, from heat-trapping bedding and humidity to hormones, stress, medications, and apnea.

 Feeling hot at night can be surprisingly frustrating when the thermostat says the room is cool.
-From a medical perspective, this usually means one of two things is happening: your body is making extra heat, or your sleep setup is trapping heat around you so that normal body temperature regulation has nowhere to go.
+From a medical perspective, this usually means one of two things is happening, either your body is producing extra heat or your sleep setup is trapping heat around you so that normal body temperature regulation has nowhere to go.

-That second point matters more than many people realize.
-A bedroom can be 67°F, yet the air inside your bedding may be much warmer and far more humid.
-Once heat and moisture get trapped under the covers, sleep can become lighter, more broken, and less refreshing—even on those warm nights when you expect a gentle sleep environment.
+A bedroom can be 67°F, yet the air inside your bedding might be much warmer and noticeably more humid.
+When heat and moisture build up under your covers, sleep can become lighter, broken up, and less refreshing, even on nights when you expect a gentle sleep environment.

-[Nighttime overheating can also range from mild warmth to true night sweats that soak sleepwear or sheets.
-If you ever ask, "why do i get hot at night?" it is worth looking at both health causes and bedroom causes, because the fix depends on the pattern.
+Nighttime overheating can range from a mild warm feeling to full-blown night sweats that actually soak your sleepwear or sheets.
+If you ever catch yourself wondering, "Why do I get hot at night?" it’s worth checking out both health reasons and your bedroom setup because fixing it depends on the underlying cause.

 Why a cool room can still feel hot in bed

-Sleep research has shown that excess heat can increase awakenings and cut into deeper sleep stages.
-That is why nighttime heat is not just a comfort issue.
-It can affect sleep quality, next-day energy, mood, and even how long it takes to fall back asleep after waking.
+Research has shown that excess heat can cause more awakenings and cut into those deep sleep and REM sleep stages we all need.
+This isn’t just a comfort issue, it can affect your next-day energy, mood, and even how quickly you can fall back asleep if you wake up during the night.

 12 answers to why do i get hot at night